Firet/Manga-Visualizer/README.md

 - The idea is to make it responsive to cell phones, laptops and tablets.
 - The visual elements were tested in several browsers.
 - The next-theme library was used to add two themes, dark and light.
 It can be switched with a small button on the home page.
 - The next js router was used to create dynamic routes.
+- Installed a ran prettier to make code consistent throughout the app.

 ## 🈸 Getting Started